 Anyway, back to why Bangkok nightlife shines in comparison to the longer-tenured nightlife hotspots: the “stuff that would be extremely illegal in any Western city.”
 The numerous red-light districts, the disgustingly intriguing sex shows, the world-renowned ladyboy performances, the list goes on and on down the rabbit hole of lawlessness and unbridled bacchanalia.
 From blowjob parlors to ping-pong vagina shows, you just have to shake your head at the wonders.
 I mean, these are things that you would have never thought were legal or even possible.
 Aside from accidentally stumbling into a few red light districts, my nightlife experiences have been quite tame in comparison to the travelers and ex-pats who revel in the “culture” and, maybe quite literally, “thrust” themselves into the hazy throes of the despicably ingratiating nightlife of South East Asia’s Sin City.

 The thing is, you don’t have to go to any of these incredibly questionable displays of debauchery.
 You can avoid them entirely, but simply having the option to gives Bangkok a leg up on its competitors.
+There are so many things to do in Bangkok at night, from the mundane to the absolutely ridiculous.
 Bangkok nightlife covers everything you can expect from a top destination, then it goes above and beyond that.
 As I was sobering up on a 4 AM tuk-tuk ride, my much more enthusiastic go-getter friend asked me if I wanted to go to a blowjob bar that he read about on the news.
 Sober Eli said no. The next night, he asked if I wanted to see one of the infamous ping-pong shows for his last night.

 Sober Eli said no again, but just the fact that I could one day be drunk and intrigued enough to want to go, and then being able to actually go is what Bangkok nightlife is all about.
 You want tame?
 You can have tame.
 Have a quiet drink in a quiet corner bar.
 If things escalate, you’ll have your choice of a range of nightclubs playing all types of music, from top of the pops to deep house to hard rock.
 Everything you can do or want to do in your home city, you can do in Bangkok, but there are several dozen things you can do in Bangkok that you can definitely, definitely, not do in your hometown.